dhiodhaha/5-am-club/README.md

 ### `/present`
 Record your presence for the 5AM Club.

-- ⏰ Only works between **5:00 AM - 5:59 AM**
+- ⏰ Only works between **3:00 AM - 5:59 AM**
 - 📅 Only available **Monday - Friday**
 - 📍 Only works in the configured **5AM Club channel**
 - ✅ One check-in per day
-- 🔥 Shows your current streak + motivational quote
+- ✅ Bot reacts with ✅ emoji to confirm

 ### `/leaderboard`
 View the all-time total leaderboard (top 10).